bretuobay/angularSailsJobs/README.md

-# angularBaseTutorials
+# AwesomeJobs Sails app using angular js + Sailsjs + etc

 ## Contents

-This repo contains a basic landing Single Page Application(SPA).
-Front end navigation done by angularjs
+A jobs board built with Node.js (Sails) + Angularjs for tutorials

 ###### Purpose

-This repo will be the base for tutorials done in angular for all four stacks
+This repo will be the base for tutorials done in angular Node.js Stack

-1. Python/Django

-2. Ruby/Ruby on Rails

-3. PHP/Laravel

-4. Javascript/Node.js(Sails.js)
+	Javascript/Node.js(Sails.js)

-It will be integrated into all frameworks for the tutorials/course .

 The course is not intended for complete begineers, it is for students that are familiar with the basics of web design and applications development, for this reason, we assume that the student is familiar(not expert) with HTML,CSS,jQuery,Bootstrap.
 A curated list of free resouces is provided for students who want to catch up on thses technologies.
 The  goal is to provide the student with a firm grasps of MVC/MVT patterns and work on a real world project that they can expand on.